geeksteam/CodeRules/AngularJS.md

 Use components instead of Directives.
 Split your UI to components and elements.

 ## Use `controllerAs`
-If the part og UI cannot be in component, use `controllerAs` syntax.
+If the part of UI cannot be in component, use `controllerAs` syntax.

 ## Use `var self = this`
 Use `var self = this` to bind this into function global varibale for using inside nested functions.